Combat information center: Overview

 A CIC in a naval context brings together and manages information on the warship's status and its surroundings, and supplies this to the commanding officer, who would generally be present on the nearby bridge or where plots can be viewed and, if one is aboard, a flag officer who might have their own separate flag bridge and fleet CIC.
 CICs or operations centers in other command contexts have the same function: information ordering, gathering, and presentation to the decision makers.
-The methods and materials may vary, but the provision of information & options to a leader remain the same.
+The methods and materials may vary, but the provision of information and options to a leader remain the same.

 Some control, assistance, and coordination functions may be delegated to the CIC staff or directly to the CIC officer, such as overseeing the mode and prioritization of sensor resources such as radar monitoring, targeting, or sonar activities; communications to external sources and assets.

 On US aircraft carriers this area is called the combat direction center (CDC).
 The United States developed their Command Information Center concept circa the winter of 1942-1943 and implemented it in a surge of refitting and retraining during 1943 after post-battle action analyses of battles in 1942 from the battle of the Coral Sea through the losses at Ironbottom Sound during the protracted Solomon Islands campaign.

 In British usage this area may be known as an aircraft direction room; together with the operations room they form an "operations headquarters".
 The British aircraft direction room evolved from the fighter direction office, a primitive means of controlling an aircraft carrier's aircraft through radio and radar.
 In September, 1942, HMS Victorious underwent a refit that included installation of an aircraft direction room.